PlumpMath/designpatterns-44/readme.md

  “Decouple an abstraction from its implementation so the two can vary independently.”
 (GOF)

 ### Builder
+Separates the construction of a complex object from its representation so that the same construction process can create different representations.
+Useful when the order of the method calls to build the object is important.

 ### Chain of Responsibility
 ### Command
 ### Composite